-The Central Valley Flood Protection Plan (CVFPP) Conservation Strategy (Conservation Strategy, or Strategy) (California Department of Water Resources 2016) provides specific goals and objectives related to the conservation and restoration of ecological processes, habitats, and species, as well as the alleviation of ecological stressors within the Central Valley flood system.
+The 2016 Central Valley Flood Protection Plan (CVFPP) Conservation Strategy (Conservation Strategy, or Strategy) (DWR 2016) provided specific goals and objectives related to the conservation and restoration of ecological processes, habitats, and species, as well as the alleviation of ecological stressors within the Central Valley flood system.
 It is a critical supporting document of the CVFPP, and is being used as key guidance by State of California (State), regional, and local partners to implement multi-benefit projects that advance flood protection and ecosystem restoration.
 A key theme of the 2022 update to the CVFPP and Conservation Strategy is climate resilience; supported by a body of work to describe and better understand flood-related risks and vulnerabilities, and to provide a set of recommendations and adaptation strategies related to climate change.
 In addition, the 2020 Water Resilience Portfolio (Portfolio) identifies climate change as a key driver for California water resources and environmental management in the coming decades, and proposes management actions to mitigate impacts and improve system resiliency.

 Climate change is a critically important issue, with major ecological consequences leading to changes in the abundance and distribution of many populations (Dunn and Møller 2019; Rosenzweig et al. 2008), including for the flood system in the Central Valley.
 The resilience thresholds of many ecosystems, including the riverine and floodplain habitats in the Central Valley flood system, are likely to be exceeded this century by an unprecedented combination of climate change and associated disturbances.
-This, combined with the cumulative effects of other anthropogenic activities, such as land use alterations and water use activities, will result in major impacts to ecosystem structures and functions (Trenberth and Hurrell 2019, Saether et al. 2019).
+This, combined with the cumulative effects of other anthropogenic activities, such as land use alterations and water use activities, will result in major impacts on ecosystem structures and functions (Trenberth and Hurrell 2019; Saether et al. 2019).

-This Climate Change Adaptation for the CVFPP Conservation Strategy Update Memorandum (Memorandum)(i.e., Appendix H) uses recent climate modeling analyses that have been developed to inform the 2022 CVFPP Update.
-Results are used to determine climate risks, vulnerabilities, and a fraction of the full range of uncertainties in the context of the Conservation Strategy, focusing on the measurable objectives and target species at the Conservation Planning Area (CPA) scale.
+This Climate Change Adaptation Memorandum for the CVFPP Conservation Strategy Update (Memorandum or Appendix H) uses recent climate modeling analyses that have been developed to inform the 2022 CVFPP Update.
+Results are used to determine climate risks, vulnerabilities, and a fraction of the full range of uncertainties in the context of the Conservation Strategy, focusing on the measurable objectives and target species at the conservation planning area (CPA) scale.
 This evaluation involves three fundamental steps:

-1. Estimate climate change drivers (e.g., changes in temperature, precipitation, and hydrology) at the scales and frequencies relevant to the Conservation Strategy's measurable objectives.
+- 1. Estimate climate change drivers (e.g., changes in temperature, precipitation, and hydrology) at the scales and frequencies relevant to the Conservation Strategy's measurable objectives. - 2.
+Consider ecosystem responses to those changes, for the ecosystem process, habitats, species, and stressors identified in the Conservation Strategy.

-- 2. Consider ecosystem responses to those changes, for the ecosystem process, habitats, species, and stressors identified in the Conservation Strategy. - 3.
-Describe preliminary adaptation and management measures based on identified risks and vulnerabilities.
+3. Describe preliminary adaptation and management measures based on identified risks and vulnerabilities.

-A companion study, entitled "Climate Change Adaptation Measures Report," is in progress and describes the climate change risks, vulnerabilities, uncertainties, and adaptation approaches for the overall CVFPP planning area; climate change modeling data and information on risks, vulnerabilities, and adaptation approaches are being shared between these two efforts (California Department of Water Resources 2022a).
-This memorandum is consistent with, and supports the implementation of, the climate change adaptation measures described by Governor Gavin Newsom's Water Resilience Portfolio.
-The Portfolio was finalized on July 28, 2020 and provides the Administration's blueprint for equipping California to cope with more extreme droughts and floods and rising temperatures, while addressing long-standing challenges that include declining fish populations, over-reliance on groundwater, and a lack of safe drinking water in many communities.
+This Memorandum is consistent with, and supports the implementation of, the climate change adaptation measures described by Governor Gavin Newsom's Portfolio.
+The Portfolio was finalized on July 28, 2020, and provides the Administration's blueprint for equipping California to cope with more extreme droughts and floods and rising temperatures, while addressing long-standing challenges that include declining fish populations, over-reliance on groundwater, and a lack of safe drinking water in many communities.
 The Portfolio embraces a broad, diversified approach.
 Goals and actions are organized into four categories, one of which, "Protect and Enhance Natural Ecosystems," describes adaptation measures that are congruent with similar actions described by the Conservation Strategy.

-This document is intended to inform the 2022 update to the Conservation Strategy, provide the basis to re-evaluate or refine measurable objectives in future updates, and more broadly, provide a template and process for how other State and regional programs can develop ecologically based climate change adaptation approaches.
+This Memorandum informs the 2022 update to the Conservation Strategy, provides the basis to re-evaluate or refine measurable objectives in future updates, and more broadly, provides a template and process for how other State and regional programs can develop ecologically based climate change adaptation approaches.

-Specifically, the objectives of this memorandum are to:
+Specifically, the objectives of this Memorandum are to: